IshitaSrivast/currencyconvert/server/README.md

 - `src/services/currencyService.js`: Business logic for fetching data from the CoinGecko API and calculating prices.
 - `src/utils/logger.js`: Utility for logging with Winston.
 - `src/swagger.yaml`: Swagger configuration file for API documentation.

-## Credits

-Developed by [Your Name or Team's Name].
-Utilizes the CoinGecko API for cryptocurrency data.